 Study of a communications question and completion of a project in consultation with a faculty member in the Mass Communications Department.
 Prospective candidates for the senior project should advise the department chair of their plans at the beginning of the junior year.

 senior status and departmental permission.

 MCOM 490: Honors Thesis I

-Independent research in a special topic for honors.
-Semester Hours: 1-3 senior status, GPA of 3.5 in the major and 3.3 overall, and permission of all members of the department.
+senior status, GPA of 3.5 in the major and 3.3 overall, and permission of all members of the department.

 MCOM 491: Honors Thesis II